12 typical mistakes Polish people make when they speak English

 Analysis:

 A preposition issue.
-To say that someone is good at something in Polish, one would need to use the preposition w, which can usually be translated to in in many contexts in English.
+To say that someone is good at something in Polish, one would need to use the preposition w, which can be translated to in in many contexts in English.
 When it comes to ability, however, the preposition at is preferred.

 4.